fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 # Build from source

+Instead of downloading the binaries you can build the jar files from source.
+We are working with [Gradle Build Tool](https://gradle.org).
+For simplicity we provide Gradle Wrappers, therefore you don't have to install Gradle Build Tool.
+Ensure your JDK is set and follow the steps to build the projects.

 ## Get the source

 1. Create a new empty directory __BACnetIT__ and make it the current directory.